phsreis/phone_number_extractor_from_sheetwa_reports/README.md

 ### File Requirements
 - The uploaded files should contain:
   - Phone numbers in a div[data-field="number"] tag.
-  - WhatsApp statuses in a div[data-field="status"] tag.